Aditya239233/Aditya239233/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Aditya Chandrasekhar and I'm a Sophomore studying Computer Science in [Nanyang Technological University](https://www.ntu.edu.sg/Pages/home.aspx), Singapore.
-One of my goals for the upcoming year is to contribute more to Open Source Projects.
+My name is Aditya Chandrasekhar and I'm a Software Engineer at [United Overseas Bank](https://www.uob.com.sg/personal/index.page), Singapore.
+I love software automation and looking for cool ideas to bring to life

 <br/>